Why study Sociology?

-Global Development; Mass Media; Beliefs in Society; Power & Politics.
+Unit Three - Global Development; Mass Media; Beliefs in Society; Power & Politics.

 (worth 20% of total A Level) 1 hour 30 minutes paper

-Stratification and Differentiation; Theory & Methods
+Unit Four - Stratification and Differentiation; Theory & Methods

 (worth 30% of total A Level) 2 hour paper.

 While concentrating on the Sociology of Modern Britain, the course encourages comparison with other societies in both contemporary and historical terms.
 We offer a diverse teaching experience utilising IT, debates, quizzes, websites, personal research and deliver this with an enthusiastic drive.
 This variety of approaches also includes the use of seminar work, appropriate documentaries, current affairs programmes and visiting speakers.
 Students are expected to read widely, participate in class discussions and to draw upon their own experience, in order to be active in the learning process.
 Some opinions may be challenged and controversial ideas may be the basis of discussion.
-Visits to Sixth Form Sociology Conferences provide a stimulating alternative learning situation and essential information about examination technique.
+Visits to Sixth Form Sociology Conferences provide a stimulating alternative learning situation and essential information about examination techniques.